nats-io/natscli/README.md

 ### Admin API

 All the admin actions the `nats` CLI can do falls in the sections below.
+The API structures are maintained in the `api` package in the `jsm.go` repository.

-Subjects that and in `T` like `server.JetStreamCreateConsumerT` are formats and would need to have the Stream Name and in some cases also the Consumer name interpolated into them.
-In this case `t := fmt.Sprintf(server.JetStreamCreateConsumerT, streamName)` to get the final subject.
+Subjects that and in `T` like `api.JetStreamCreateConsumerT` are formats and would need to have the Stream Name and in some cases also the Consumer name interpolated into them.
+In this case `t := fmt.Sprintf(api.JetStreamCreateConsumerT, streamName)` to get the final subject.

 The command `nats events` will show you an audit log of all API access events which includes the full content of each admin request, use this to view the structure of messages the `nats` command sends.